 Based in North Vancouver, Canada, Artists for Conservation is the world's leading artist group supporting the environment.
 With artist members from over 30 countries, AFC also has a very strong membership chapter base in British Columbia.
 AFC's flagship event is the annual Artists for Conservation Festival, hosted every year in Greater Vancouver, BC since 2011.

 The Artists for Conservation Festival is a multi-day nature-themed arts and culture event that immerses visitors in a cohesive blend of visual art, musical and First Nations cultural performances, art workshops/activities, plein-air sketching walks, live art and music demos and film.
-In 2021, the festival returns to VanDusen Botanical Garden in Vancouver (operated by Vancouver Parks Board) as the primary programming base with additional programming at Maplewood Conservancy (operated by Wild Bird Trust of BC).
+In 2022, the festival returns to VanDusen Botanical Garden in Vancouver (operated by Vancouver Parks Board) as the primary programming base with additional programming at Maplewood Conservancy (operated by Wild Bird Trust of BC).
 Public programming hours are expected to be between 10am-6pm.
-Programming is typically free or nominal cost to the public with easy access from the street, though due to COVID,
+Programming is typically free or nominal cost to the public with easy access from the street.

 In addition to the local programming, AFC Festival serves as the host venue of AFC's annual international art exhibit the world's top juried conservation-themed art exhibit.
 Typically, this portion of the event, attracts artists from around the globe, many of whom volunteer their time to deliver live demos, presentations and workshops.